skalarproduktraum/phd-thesis/chapters/bionictracking.md

 In order to evaluate the performance and usability of the Bionic Tracking method, we have conducted a user study with seven experts in either manual or algorithmic cell tracking, or both (median age 36, s.d.
 7.23, 1 female, 6 male).
 In the study, the users were given the task to track cells in the _Platynereis_ dataset also featured in \cref{fig:T2TReconstructedTrack}.
 One of the participants was already familiar with the dataset.
 The user study was conducted on a Dell Precision Tower 7910 workstation (Intel Xeon E5-2630v3 CPU, 8 cores, 64 GB RAM, GeForce GTX 1080Ti GPU) running Windows 10, build 1909, with a HTC Vive VR headset equipped with eye trackers by Pupil Labs.

-The users who participated in the study had no or very limited experience with using VR interfaces so far (5-point scale, 0 means no experience, and 4 daily use: mean 0.43, s.d.
+The users who participated in the study had no or very limited experience with using VR interfaces up to this point (5-point scale, 0 means no experience, and 4 daily use: mean 0.43, s.d.
 0.53), only one of them had previously used an eye-tracking-based user interface. (same 5-point scale: mean 0.14, s.d.
 0.37).

 ### Procedure

 Before starting the experiment, the users were informed of goals and potential risks of the study (e.g. simulator sickness).
 In a questionnaire that was split into a pre-experiment and a post-experiment part, the users were asked about the presence of any motor or visual impairments, previous VR experience, and their current wellbeing.
 The full questionnaire is available in Appendix \ref{app:QuestionnaireBionicTracking}.

 The users then got a quick introduction into the software and into VR environments in general, if necessary.
-After the fit of the headset was ensured, the eye trackers were then calibrated.
+After the fit of the headset was ensured, the eye trackers were calibrated.
 The users were then asked to create as many tracks as they liked and are comfortable with.
-If any of the created tracks did not satisfy them, that track could be deleted.
+If any of the created tracks did not satisfy them, the offending track could be deleted.

 After the experiment was done, the post-experiment part was filled out, in this part users had to judge the usability and suitability of the software, were asked again for their wellbeing, and in addition had to rate their experience with both the NASA TLX questionnaire [@Hart:1988tlx] and the Simulator Sickness Questionnaire (SSQ, [@kennedy1993]).
 The questions about the usability and suitability of the software were based on both the System Usability Score [@Brooke:1996SUS] and the User Experience Questionnaire [@Laugwitz:2008Construction].